-- 3.1 The Code is introduced as conditions to which institutions are subject pursuant to Section 10 of the Central Bank Act 1971, Section 16 of the Asset Covered Securities Act 2001, Section 17 of the Building Societies Act 1989, and Section 24 of the Insurance Act 1989 and Regulation 12 of the European Communities (Reinsurance) Regulations 2006 (S.I No. 380 of 2006)2. - 3.2 In addition, the Central Bank is of the opinion that the Code is necessary to institutions' compliance with the following: - Regulation 16 of the European Communities (Licensing and Supervision of Credit Institutions) Regulations 1992 (S.I.
-No. 395 of 1992); - Article 10(3) of the European Communities (Non-Life Insurance) Framework Regulations 1994 (S.I.
-No. 359 of 1994); - Article 10(3) of the European Communities (Life Assurance) Framework Regulations 1994 (S.I.
-No. 360 of 1994); and - Regulation 20 of the European Communities (Reinsurance) Regulations 2006 (S.I.
-No. 380 of 2006). - 3.3 To the extent that an institution is obliged under the Code to submit returns, statements and information to the Central Bank, such information and returns shall also be required under Section 18 of the Central Bank Act 1971, Section 41A of the Building Societies Act 1989 and Section 16 of the Insurance Act 1989, as applicable. - 3.4 The obligation to submit an annual compliance statement to the Central Bank pursuant to Section 26 of the Code shall be imposed by notice under Section 25 of
+- 3.1 The Requirements are introduced as conditions to which credit institutions are subject pursuant to Section 10 of the Central Bank Act 1971, Section 16 of the Asset Covered Securities Act 2001, or Section 17 of the Building Societies Act 1989.2 - 3.2 In addition, the Central Bank is of the opinion that the Requirements are necessary to credit institutions' compliance with the following: - Regulation 61 of the European Union (Capital Requirements) Regulations 2014 (S.I.
+No. 158 of 2014). - 3.3 To the extent that a credit institution is obliged under the Requirements to submit returns, statements and information to the Central Bank, such information and returns shall also be required under Section 18 of the Central Bank Act 1971, and Section 41A of the Building Societies Act 1989, as applicable. - 3.4 The obligation to submit an annual compliance statement to the Central Bank pursuant to Section 26 of the Requirements shall be imposed by notice under Section 25 of the Central Bank Act 1997. - 3.5 The Requirements may be amended or supplemented by the Central Bank from time to time. - 3.6 These Requirements are imposed in addition to, and shall not affect, any other corporate governance obligations and standards to which a credit institution is subject otherwise than under these requirements and other conditions and/or requirements set out in the licence or authorisation of credit institutions.

-2 Section 1 of the Code confirms that the scope of the Code is that it applies to all credit institutions and insurance undertakings licensed or authorised by the Central Bank (including reinsurers but excluding captives).
-Section 3 of the Code drills down into the specific legislative references upon which we rely as the legal basis for imposing the Code by way of condition.
-Section 3.1 of the Code published on 8 November 2010 has been amended to include a specific reference to Regulation 12 of the European Communities (Reinsurance) Regulations 2006 (S.I No. 380 of 2006) as of 23 February 2011.
+2 Section 1 of the Requirements confirms that the scope of the Requirements is that they apply to all credit institutions licensed or authorised by the Central Bank.
+Section 3 of the Requirements drill down into the specific legislative references upon which we rely as the legal basis for imposing the Requirements by way of condition.